Men tend to favor barbells or dumbbells within their training.

 Better for working legs.
-You can do deadlifts and squats with dumbbells, but finally, the weight you use will get overly heavy or cumbersome to hold.
-A barbell allows you to use a significant weight.
+You can do deadlifts and squats with dumbbells, but finally, the weight you use will get overly cumbersome to hold.
+A barbell allows you to use significant importance.

-Necessary for exercises that are explosive like power cleans and snatches.
+Necessary for explosive exercises, like power cleans and snatches.
 You will not be able to produce the same power with a dumbbell.

 Which is best?
 Dumbbell exercises or barbell exercises?

 Well, the simple truth is that both kinds of exercises might be equally successful in general for almost every aim.
-However, when looking at any weight training issue intelligently as is usually the situation, the authentic most excellent answer is it depends on a lot of distinct factors.
+However, when looking at any weight training issue intelligently, as is usually the situation, the most excellent answer is that it depends on a lot of distinct factors.

 This is because barbells and dumbbells each have their own set of PROS and CONS that could make each better or worse in some specific situations.
 You needed to take the best for you all into account, to discover which is it.

 Any clarification is needed.
 Dumbbell exercises would refer to any activity such as any dumbbell press, row, curl, extension, squat, deadlift, lunge, etc.